ALEXZANDER94/CritterCaretaker/README.md

 Upon Running the program, you'll be prompted to name your Critter.

 Afterwards, the screen will be cleared and a menu will appear.
 The options are as follows:

-0 - Quit;
+0 - Quit

-1 - Listen to your Critter;
+1 - Listen to your Critter

-2 - Feed your Critter;
+2 - Feed your Critter

-3 - Play with your Critter;
+3 - Play with your Critter

 4 - Diagnose your Critter

 The "Quit" Option will print the message "Goodbye" to the screen and you are free to exit the program